 Because the base of both transistors not triggered from the common point.
 Which still connect positive voltage through R1.

 Figure 1 Simple automatic water level controller circuit

-When Q4 conducts current, LED1 will get a direct bias so glow, and relay-RY1 will pull in to contact continuously a water pump with the AC-line 220 volts until water to low level (L) cause it as conductor of electricity to base of Q1 get bias and conduct current at collector so have voltage like ground.
+When Q4 conducts current, LED1 will get a forward biased.
+So it glows.
+And relay-RY1 will pull in to contact continuously a water pump with the AC-line 220 volts.

 How makes it